claysawyer/pf-react/README.md

 - **Component composition**: Components (`Button`, `Panel`) are composed to build the CounterPage component.
 Encourages code reuse and modularity by combining smaller, reusable components.
 - **Inline styling**: Applied to customize the appearance of the input field using Tailwind CSS utility classes.
 Provides a quick and efficient way to style the component without external CSS files.
 - **Prop passing**: Props are passed between components (`Button`, `Panel`) to customize their behavior and appearance.
 Allows for flexible customization and reusability of components.

+### Dropdown Component

+- **React Hooks**:
+  - `useState`: Used to manage state within the functional component (`isOpen`).
+  - `useEffect`: Used to handle side effects and perform actions on component mount and unmount (adding and removing event listeners).
+  - `useRef`: Used to create a reference to an element (`divEl`) and access it across renders.
+- **React Icons**: The component imports the `GoChevronDown` icon from the `react-icons/go` package and uses it as an icon within the dropdown.
+- **Component Composition**: The component utilizes the `Panel` component imported from "./Panel" to compose the main dropdown button and the dropdown options panel.
+- **Event Handling**: The component defines event handler functions (`handleClick` and `handleOptionClick`) to handle click events on the dropdown and its options.
+- **JSX Markup**: The component uses JSX syntax to define the component's structure and render the HTML-like markup.
+- **Conditional Rendering**: The component conditionally renders the options panel based on the `isOpen` state variable.
+- **CSS Styling**: The component uses inline CSS and applies Tailwind CSS class names (`hover:bg-sky-100`, `rounded`, `cursor-pointer`, `p-1`, etc.) to style the various elements.
+- **Tailwind CSS**: The component applies Tailwind CSS utility classes for easy and rapid styling of components.
+- **HTML and JavaScript**: The component is embedded within an HTML file and utilizes JavaScript to add interactivity and behavior to the component.
+- **Outside Click Handling**: The `useEffect` hook is used to add an event listener to the document to handle clicks outside the dropdown component (`divEl`).
+This concept is used to close the dropdown when clicking outside of it.

+### Table Component

+- **Functional Components**: The components are written as functional components using the function syntax.
+- **Props**: The components receive data and configurations through props.
+- **Fragment**: The `Fragment` component from React is imported and used to wrap multiple elements without adding an extra DOM element.
+- **Array.map()**: The `map` method is used to iterate over arrays and transform data into JSX elements.
+- **CSS styling (using class names and inline styles)**: Used to define the visual appearance of the components by applying specific class names and inline styles.
+- **CSS framework (Tailwind CSS)**: Tailwind CSS was used as a CSS framework to provide pre-defined styles and utility classes, enabling quick and consistent styling of the modal and its components.
+- **Component Composition**: The components are composed together to create the final `Table` component.
+- **Key Prop**: Each rendered element in an iteration is assigned a unique `key` prop to help React efficiently update the component.
+- **Table Structure**: The `table`, `thead`, `tbody`, `tr`, `th`, and `td` elements are used to structure and display the table.
+- **Conditional Rendering**: The `renderedHeaders` array checks if a `header` function is provided for each column and renders it accordingly.
+- **Dynamic Rendering**: The `config` array is used to dynamically render the table headers and cells based on the configuration provided.
+- **className**: The `className` prop is used to apply CSS classes to elements.
+- **keyFn**: The `keyFn` function is passed as a prop to generate unique keys for each row of data.

+### Modal Component

+- **React Hooks (useState, useEffect)**: Used to add state and side effects to functional components, managing the modal's visibility and applying CSS class to the document.body.
+- **React Portal (ReactDOM.createPortal)**: Used to create a portal for rendering the modal component outside the normal component hierarchy, using the .modal-container element as the target container.
+- **CSS styling (using class names and inline styles)**: Used to define the visual appearance of the components by applying specific class names and inline styles.
+- **CSS framework (Tailwind CSS)**: Tailwind CSS was used as a CSS framework to provide pre-defined styles and utility classes, enabling quick and consistent styling of the modal and its components.
+- **Event handling (onClick event)**: Used to trigger actions like opening or closing the modal when buttons or elements are clicked.
+- **Conditional rendering ({showModal && modal})**: Used to conditionally render the modal component based on the value of the showModal state variable.
+- **State management**: Used to track and manage the showModal state variable to control the visibility of the modal.
+- **Component composition and nesting**: Used to compose the modal component by combining smaller components like buttons and paragraphs.